-Milking A Video Game Franchise: Necessary Evil?by Matt
+Milking A Video Game Franchise: Necessary Evil?

 Entertainment is a subjective concept but, while video gaming is enjoying an age of financial prosperity and technological excellence, a growing trend has been visible for quite some time.
 Familiarity trumps innovation.
 Video Game sequels, spin-offs and remakes dominate the industry and the release of new and creative Intellectual Property (IP) by major developers seems to have been in sharp decline over the last few years.

 E3 annually drives home a very persistent message: that optimism if for the masochistic.
 For every year the faintest hope for a plethora of new and exciting IPs is rekindled deep within my psyche and beams with the cheer and vigour of a young Oliver Twist in the throes of hallucinogenic experimentation.
 It is to this excitement that E3 responds, methodically, with, “No, but here is Halo IV”.

 If the internet has taught me one thing it would be that the sequel debate has become more popular than bacon, cats and bacon-flavoured cats.
 On one side stands the content: a mass cluster of the youth and mentally handicapped, in favour of the mass churning out of redundant franchises.

 On the other, stands the rest: a vocal gathering of permanently unsatisfiable post-pubescents who have become disillusioned with the state of mainstream gaming today and who, presumably, have placed a large image of Casey Hudson’s face on the inside of their toilet bowl.

 The latter category of the gaming community has seemingly grown tired of shooting Arabs and collecting stars.
 In the interest of fairness, I should point out that there are alternatives- you can also shoot aliens and collect rings.